CDCgov/ngsqi-astro/README.md

 * Simulate sequencing reads with identified species and phyla of interest
 * Perform taxonomic profiling and antimicrobial resistance gene (ARG) detection on empirical metagenomes and simulated reads
-* Verify quality of simulated datasets mimic empirical datasets
+* Verify that the quality of simulated datasets mimic empirical datasets

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/contributing/design_guidelines#examples for examples.   -->